 Thanks to the collaboration established with the laboratory of Marine biotechnology of The Algarve Centre of Marine Sciences (CCMAR-Algarve, Portugal), we optimized T. chui growth in 1L-bubble column photobioreactors and obtained a Sr (natural isotope) removal efficiency from seawater of 100%.
 Moreover, we discovered that CO2 injections accelerate algae growth and improve Sr uptake by the cells.
 These results are promising since this type of photobioreactor can be reproduced on a large/industrial scale and could be used simultaneously for atmospheric CO2 mitigation.
 T. chui has proven to be a robust species, able to reach high cell densities in environments with different salinities and pH, which is an essential requirement for an organism to be used as a bioremediation agent.
-Our results also suggest the use of other species within the genus Chlorodendrophycae for bioremediation purposes regarding 90Sr pollution since it has been shown that Sr uptake is related to micropearl formation (Segovia et al, 2022, under review).
+Our results also suggest the use of other species within the genus Chlorodendrophycae for bioremediation purposes regarding 90Sr pollution since it has been shown that Sr uptake is related to micropearl formation (Segovia et al, 2022).

 Martignier A., Pacton M., Filella M., Jaquet J.-M., Barja F., Pollok K., Langenhorst F., Lavigne S., Guagliardo P., Kilburn M.R., Thomas C., Martini R. and Ariztegui D. (2017) Intracellular amorphous carbonates uncover a new biomineralization process in eukaryotes.
 Geobiology 15: 240-253.